clangen/homebrew-projectm_musikcube/README.md

-# homebrew-projectM-musikcube
-projectM plugin for musikcube
+projectM visualizer plugin for musikbox